-We identify seven ways government leaders can create a culture that prioritises sharing health data for the greater good:
+We identify seven ways government leaders can create a culture that prioritizes sharing health data for the greater good:

 1. Reset default to “share.”
 Government leaders should start with the expectation that data has value for the public and should be shared.
-This is largely a paradigm shift away from the current possessive default position that most academic, government and commercial healthcare and life sciences organisations vigorously maintain.
+This is largely a paradigm shift away from the current possessive default position that most academic, government, and commercial health care and life sciences organizations vigorously maintain.
 It may be time for a perspective reset from whether to share to how to share.